It's a Steal! How Columbia House Made Money Giving Away Music

 Oddly, the New York Times story on Parvin’s plea included a story of another scammer who was nearly as prolific.
 Just five months earlier, David Russo pleaded guilty to stockpiling 22,000 CDs using a similar scheme.
 He then sold the booty at flea markets.

 This may come as a shock to your circa-1994 self, but Columbia House and BMG are part of the same company now.
 In 2002 Columbia House’s then-owners, Sony and AOL Time Warner, sold a majority stake of the company to the Blackstone Group.
 (Sony and AOL maintained a 15 percent share between them.)

 In 2005, Blackstone again flipped Columbia House to the German media giant Bertelsmann, the owner of BMG, for a reported $400 million.
 After a series of further transactions, Columbia House is now situated in the portfolio of Direct Brands, Inc., a direct marketer whose other holdings include the Book-of-the-Month Club.

 Can I still order music from Columbia House?

-You’re about two years too late.
+You’re a few years too late.
 The merged version of Columbia House and BMG, the BMG Music Group, quit selling music on June 30, 2009.
 (Apparently digital music wasn’t just some silly fad.)
 Direct Brands still operates a business under the Columbia House name, but don’t expect the latest music to show up at your door.
 The revamped company sells DVDs and Blu-Ray discs.